 Psychological Addiction/Mitigating Circumstances

-Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in Lincoln County, MO.
+Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in Lincoln County, MO.
 But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Lincoln County or Missouri along is ill-advised.
+Attempting to navigate the uncertainties and intricacies of the legal system in Lincoln County or Missouri along is risky.